csc-training/summerschool/application-design/docs/02-documentation-testing.md

 # Challenges with HPC

 - Behavior can depend on the number of threads and MPI tasks
     - Parallel components should be tested with multiple different parallelization schemes
 - Large scale integration tests can be time consuming
 - Changes in program code may also lead to degradation in performance and scalability
     - Tests should track also the performance

+# Challenges with HPC

 - Performance is often system/architecture specific
     - Preferably test on multiple architectures
+- Complicated dependency chains makes testing even harder
+    - Impossible to test exhaustively
+- Systems are very noisy, especially on the filesystem and network level.

 # Continuous integration